slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 - The first time it breaks, you blame the manufacturer.
 The second time, and every time after that, you blame the repair shop.
 For a repair shop, servicing appliances from a bad vendor can damage your reputation.
 Since then, every time I make an appliance purchase – vacuum cleaner, dishwasher, car – I go to a repair shop.
 They’re always excited to talk to someone who will listen.
 They may even have a used model that will last you for years.
 - The very act of stopping to think before you say or do anything almost always improves the quality of your ultimate response.
 - Two people with opposing views on a topic can see the same evidence, and still come away both validated by it.
 Evaluating evidence (especially when it is complicated or unclear) requires a great deal of mental energy.
 Our brains prefer to take shortcuts.
 Accepting information which confirms our beliefs is easy and requires little mental energy.
 Create a negative or reverse hypothesis.
 This is the opposite of your initial theory.
 For example, you are Isaac Newton, and the idea of gravity has just occurred to you.
-Your initial hypothesis would be that “things fall down.”
-You then attempt to prove the opposite—“things fall up.”
+Your initial hypothesis would be that «things fall down».
+You then attempt to prove the opposite—«things fall up».
 If you cannot prove the reverse or negative hypothesis of your idea, you can then conclude that your hypothesis is correct.
 You need to search out disconfirming evidence.
 -->

 Hints: